-SeaBlue Canada is a collaboration of five organizations with a combined 225 years of protecting Canada’s land and water.
+SeaBlue Canada is a collaboration of six organizations with a combined 225 years of protecting Canada’s land and water.
 We are Canadian Parks and Wilderness Society, David Suzuki Foundation, Ecology Action Centre, Oceans North, WWF Canada, and West Coast Environmental Law.

 We’re working together to ensure Canada protects its oceans, both for our grandchildren and for the sea life we depend on.

 Join us as we work towards 2020 and defending places where marine life can thrive!